Audits of dairy export establishments

-The Department of Agriculture and Water Resources audits export registered establishments to verify the procedures documented in their Approved Arrangement (AA) and assure compliance with export legislation.
+The Department of Agriculture, Water and the Environment audits export registered establishments to verify the procedures documented in their Approved Arrangement (AA) and assure compliance with export legislation.

 For dairy establishments, audit frequency is determined by the type of registered establishment.
 Establishments undertaking higher risk operations are audited more frequently.